u-m-i/GameProject/README.md

 - Code collision with platforms
   - Collision underneath (done)
   - Use the limits with the gravity (done)
-- Code collission with coins
+- Code collission with coins (done)
 - Code pitfalls

 - Create a creator function to instatiate multiple props depending in a number given